17 Time Travel Romance Books You Should Read

 12. Making History

-This is a take on the age-old question about what would you do if you could go back in time and stop Hitler?
+This is a take on the age-old question: What would you do if you could go back in time and stop Hitler?
 So the main characters in this one are a history grad student and an old German physicist.
 Through using a laptop time machine, he goes back and prevents Hitler from ever being born and then comes back to their time thinking done and dusted.
 The world is going to be better off.

 It turns out they have very much changed the world for the worse.
 You can change the future by changing the past.
 It opens up all fun doors, and this is Stephen Fry at his best with social satire.